Hastelgado/Google-Clone/README.md

 # Google-Clone
-Designed a front-end for Google Search, Google Image Search, and Google Advanced Search.
+Cloned the front-end for Google Search, Google Image Search, and Google Advanced Search.

+# What I learned
+* Understanding the basics of SASS through implementation.
+* Improving my front-end abilities.